The Batyrev-Manin conjecture for DM stacks

 \subsection{The stacky Batyrev--Manin conjecture}

-We now formulate the first version of the Batyrev--Manin conjecture for DM stacks as follows: \begin{conjecture}[The stacky Batyrev--Manin conjecture I] Let $\cX$ be a nice stack over $F$.
+We now formulate the first version of the Batyrev--Manin conjecture for DM stacks as follows: \begin{conjecture}[The stacky Batyrev--Manin conjecture I] Let $\cX$ be a nice stack over $F$ whose coarse moduli space is geometrically rationally connected.
 Let $(\cL,c)$ be a raised line bundle which is big and adequate.
 Suppose that $\cX\langle F\rangle$ is Zariski dense.
 Then the union $T$ of breaking thin subsets of $\cX\langle F\rangle$ is a thin subset.
 Moreover, there exists a constant $C>0$ such that

 \end{conjecture}